Veronica Serrato joined Project Citizenship in 2014 as its first Executive Director.

 Stephen joined Project Citizenship as Staff Attorney in 2018.
 Stephen comes to Project Citizenship having specialized in immigration and nationality law, with over five years of service in private practice.
 He has extensive experience representing detained and non-detained immigrants undergoing removal proceedings and in family-based petitions in both New England and greater New York City.
 Stephen’s primary role at Project Citizenship is to confront the wide-range of legal issues that arise for naturalization applicants and work collaboratively with community-based partners to provide legal support and up-to-date information to the immigrant communities of New England.
 Stephen earned a Bachelor of Arts from the University of Colorado at Boulder and his Juris Doctor from Suffolk University Law School.
 He is licensed in both Massachusetts and New York and is an active member of the American Immigration Lawyers Association (AILA).

 Peter joined Project Citizenship as an NAIP AmeriCorps member in September 2016.
-Since August 2017, he has served as Citizenship Coordinator.
-His responsibilities include conducting outreach in Boston’s immigrant communities, organizing citizenship workshops, representing clients at naturalization interviews, and coordinating pro bono opportunities for volunteer attorneys, He holds a degree in history from Boston College, where he was a resident of a Spanish-language dormitory.
+Since August 2017, he oversees the pro bono relationships of Project Citizenship with Boston’s top law firms.
+His responsibilities include organizing citizenship workshops, representing clients at naturalization interviews, and coordinating pro bono opportunities for volunteer attorneys.
+Peter is an accredited Department of Justice representative.
+He holds a degree in history from Boston College, where he was a resident of a Spanish-language dormitory.
 Peter has studied in the Middle East and in Latin America.

-Molly joined Project Citizenship in 2018 as the Outreach Coordinator.
+Molly joined Project Citizenship in 2018 to oversee Project Citizenship’s outreach efforts.
 Prior to coming to Project Citizenship, Molly had studied and worked in Morocco on-and-off since 2011, completing a Fulbright scholarship there from 2013-2014.
 She also completed her Master’s degree in Migration and Diaspora Studies at the School of Oriental and African Studies, University of London, in the UK.
 She received her Bachelor’s degree in Middle Eastern Languages and Civilizations from Northwestern University in 2013.
 Molly comes to Project Citizenship with a background in migration research and a strong interest in putting that knowledge to work to make a tangible impact on immigrants’ lives.
 Molly wholeheartedly believes that immigrants are integral to the cultural and economic fabric of U.S. society.

 Bridget Feldmann joined Project Citizenship as an NAIP Americorps Fellow in September, 2018.
 The fellows support the Program Coordinators and Director with running the day to day operations of the office, organizing citizenship workshops, and engaging the eligible immigrant population through citizenship outreach.
 Bridget graduated from Bates College with a degree in Sociology in 2016, having completed a thesis on human rights and political memory in Chile.
 After working as an ESL teacher in Spain for a year, she joined the Inter-American Commission of Women of the Organization of American States, working on international women’s rights legislation and Inter-American diplomacy.
 As the granddaughter of Irish, Jewish and Cuban immigrants, she comes to Project Citizenship out of a desire to support and celebrate immigrants in the naturalization process.